mshaneb/OWS/README.md

 INSTRUCTIONS:
 -------------

-	1. Click "OHRF Report" button on right side of program window underneath "OrChoose Report:"
+	1. Select desired report under "Or, Choose Report:" - custom report functionality not available
 	2. Wait as report runs - it takes several minutes for each report to run ("OWS ALL" takes several hours)
 	4. Report will open automatically in Excel

 Currently, the report generated will be presented in an unformatted manner so that technical writers can sort and filter as they see fit.
-If desired, auto-formatting can be incorporated into a future update.
+Auto-formatting will be incorporated into a future update.

 It is important to note that some columns/cells will appear to be BLANK upon initial opening of the document due to the way Excel imports CSV files.
 In order to display all content with no additional formatting, highlight all cells, then click and un-click WRAP TEXT button.

+An Excel macro designed to format the report will be located in the source folder; please send suggested improvements and comments to brownms2@mail.nih.gov

 KNOWN BUGS AND ISSUES: